ST. JOSEPH COUNTY

 The third part is the selection of a groundwater extraction system and treatment via an artificial wetland constructed in an area to the west of the landfill site.
 EPA replanted the wetlands in spring 2000.
 Pursuant to a March 2002 agreement between EPA and the city of Mishawaka a filter strip was designed and constructed in fall 2000 to filter site discharge to Juday Creek.
 The site remedy construction is now complete.
 EPA initiatiated operation of the groundwater extraction system in March 2002.
 The Agency also converted the landfill gas collection system to active collection in fall 2002 to help contain methane onsite.
 The remedy is performing as designed.
 The State of Indiana assumed responsibility for operation & maintenance of the landfill cap portion of the remedy in November 2003.
 Site operations continued with one on-site well (EXT-1) and one offsite well (EXT-5) extracting groundwater.
 The onsite groundwater plume has reduced both in extent as well as concentrations as a result of operations.

 EPA's five year review in 2002 concluded that the remedy was performing as expected and recommended that sampling of Juday Creek be discontinued due to the success of the extraction system.
-It also recommended that an exit strategy be developed as the site cleanup was nearing completion with achievement of the performance standards a real possibility, possible before the next five year review.
+It also recommended that an exit strategy be developed as the site cleanup was nearing completion with achievement of the performance standards a real possibility before the next five year review.
 As a result, EXT-5 was shut off in 2005 because monitoring at that location showed contaminants were below the performance standards.
 Sampling conducted in 2006 indicated that EXT-5 would need to be restarted due to elevated concentrations in sampling points near the well.
 These indicated that additional operation of this well would continue to extract contaminants from this area.
 Five year reviews were completed in 2007 and 2012 and both confirmed that the remedy is performing as designed.

 The operation and maintenance of the site remedy was transferred to the State of Indiana in November 2011.
+The State continues to operate the remedies at the site.
+EPA and the State are finalizing an amendment to the State Superfund Contract for the site to incorporate recent system repairs.

 Success StoryInteraction with local environmental groups during the groundwater remedy design and construction resulted in a creative solution that satisfied the needs of EPA, and local citizens.
 EPA partnered with the City of Mishawaka to design and build the strip.
 EPA paid for half of the construction costs and the City built and operates the strip.
 This was the first agreement with a local municipality in Region 5 of its kind.